What’s the deal?

 We welcome your feedback and treat complaints seriously.
 When we get things wrong, we will admit this and try to put things right.

-If we do not accept your complaint, we will tell you why.
+If we do not accept your complaint, we will tell you why in writing.

 Our responsibilities